Nice aleph_1 generated non-P-points, I

 \section{Abstract}

-We define a family of a (non-principal) ultrafilters on $\bbN$ which are, in a sense, very far from $P$-points.
+We define a family of non-principal ultrafilters on $\bbN$ which are, in a sense, very far from $P$-points.
 We prove the existence of such ultrafilters under reasonable conditions.
-In a subsequent articles we shall prove that such a point may exist while no $P$-point exists.
-Though our primary motivations come from forcing and inedpendence results, the family of ultrafilters introduced here should be interesting from combinatorial point of view too.
+In subsequent articles we shall prove that such ultrafilters may exist while no $P$-point exists.
+Though our primary motivations came from forcing and independence results, the family of ultrafilters introduced here should be interesting from combinatorial point of view too.